 - a few ice cubes

-Easy to make: just blend (start out on low speed and build gradually) until it has the creamy texture of frozen yogurt.
-Serve in a bowl, top with another dash of nutmeg.
+Easy to make: just blend (start on low speed and build gradually) until it has the creamy texture of frozen yogurt.
+Serve in a bowl, and top with another dash of nutmeg.
 Enjoy!

 I encourage you to remember that one of the most helpful questions you can ever ask yourself is, “how can I sleep better each night?”

 Chris Shugart of T-Nation explains, “Nutrition experts are always having the same argument: is fat loss just a matter of ‘calories in, calories out’ or do other things have a bigger long-term impact – like how food quality and macronutrient choices affect our hormones, eating behaviors, and ultimately our body compositions?”